rchampeimont/arduino_fake_bomb_wires/README.md

 # arduino_fake_bomb_wires
 A prop bomb where you need to cut the right wires.
 This was used as part of an escape game we organized for our family.

+See it in action in this YouTube video: https://www.youtube.com/watch?v=fAxLHOgLmgc

 General idea: To "defuse" the "bomb", the players need to cut the right wires (so you need to solder new wires for every game).
 When the bomb is defused, it displays a secret code (which could for example allow to open a lock sealing the bomb or anything else in an escape game).

 Features: